kiranbakale/AMI-Readme/docs/environment_advanced.md

 - Post Configure - Tasks to run against the environment **after** setup from the Ansible runner.
 - Uninstall - Tasks to run as part of the uninstall process such as uninstalling any additional tools.

-:warning:&nbsp; **This is an advanced feature and it must be used with caution**.
+:exclamation:&nbsp; **This is an advanced feature and it must be used with caution**.
 Running custom tasks may lead to various unintended consequences or broken environments if not used carefully.

 Setting up common tasks is done in the same manner for each hook as follows: